 Their habitat is the rainforest, open forest, coastal scrub, mangroves.
 Cape York, Qld, to Taree, NSW.
 New guinea, south east Asia.

 Their flight pattern is swift, manoeuvrable, in, around and under forest canopy.
 Often flies along tracks and roads through rainforest.

 They form large colonies in Summer when young are born.
 Roosts in dense clusters, particularly in Winter; can be inactive for several days.
 Throughout the day, they sit in a meditative state, at night they fly to find food.

 This species of micro bat can eat up to half of their body weight in insects, including flies, ants, moths and wasps.
 They will fly within a 40 km radius(or thereabouts) to find this food, usually travelling about 200 km within that radius.

 Wingspan more than 1m, weight from 400 to 900 grams.
 Black and grey in colour, with a cream patch on the back of the neck from the ears to shoulders.
 The eyes are encircled by a wide ring of pale yellow fur extending along muzzle.
 This species of flying fox has no tail.

-Confined to coast and ranges.
+Their habitat is confined to coast and ranges.
 Camps in rainforest or nearby swampy areas, occasionally seen in open forest.
-From Cape York to Cardwell
+From Cape York to Cardwell.

-At dusk, flies towards feeding grounds, travelling at 25-35 km per hour, and between 20-100 metres high.
+At dusk, they fly towards feeding grounds, travelling at 25-35 km per hour, and between 20-100 metres high.
 Flyout direction forms patterns that change due to food availability.